 Ethical Labor and Business Practices

 We pledge to operate our business openly, honestly, and fairly.
 We strive to give everyone working on the farm a fair trade for their labor, a safe working environment, and good living situation.
 We believe in an associative economy where all parties understand the needs and challenges of others and are able to support one another to reach a mutually beneficial situation.
-After all, isn’t that what a CSA is all about.

 What is Biodynamic Farming?